danelimjoco/shopper-src/README.md

 # My proposed extensions to Shopper

 To extend the Shopper model, I used the following [Kaggle Dataset](https://www.kaggle.com/c/instacart-market-basket-analysis/data).
-Exploratory data analysis suggests that 1. department popularity and 2. aisle popularity may contribute to the predictive power of Shopper.
+Exploratory data analysis suggests that:
+ 1. department popularity, and
+ 2. aisle popularity
+ may contribute to the predictive power of Shopper.

 ## Exploratory Data Analysis